What Are You Scared of?

 Lesson Overview

 Spiders?
 Heights?
 Things that go “bump” in the night?
-This lesson is all about fear and those things that make our hearts skip a beat.
-Students take part in plenty of engaging discussion activities and fun tasks while they learn and practice phrases and idioms related to being afraid.
-Students also watch a video with facts about fear.
-The lesson activities and worksheets have been developed for adults and teenagers.
+This lesson focuses on fear and the things that make our hearts skip a beat.
+Students will participate in plenty of engaging discussion activities and fun tasks while they learn and practice phrases and idioms related to being afraid.
+Additionally, students will watch a video that shares interesting facts about fear.
+The lesson activities and worksheets have been developed for both adults and teenagers, ensuring an exciting and immersive learning experience.

 Lesson Objectives